 Open: Monday to Friday (7am to 3pm), Saturday and Sunday (8am to 3pm)

-Tucked within one of Melbourne’s hippest neighbourhoods, Proud Mary is not one to be missed.
-This is the place to be if you’re looking for a sumptuous meal, a bag of coffee beans, or just a really, really solid cup of coffee.
+Tucked within one of Melbourne’s hippest neighbourhoods, Proud Mary Collingwood is not one to be missed.
+This is the coffee places in Melbourne to be if you’re looking for a sumptuous meal, a bag of coffee beans, or just a really, really solid cup of coffee.

 For the more adventurous, opt for its drip coffee (various blends available at different price points), which is dripped in-store for eight hours.
 The result is a smooth, flavourful cup of pure caffeine goodness.

-There’s also a range of take-home coffee beans available, which can be adjusted on the spot to the grind size of your choice (from A$20 to A$25).
+There’s also a range of take-home coffee beans available from one of the best coffee roasters in Melbourne.
+Their beans can be adjusted on the spot to the grind size of your choice (from A$20 to A$25).

 What to order: Drip coffee (A$6 to A$10), iced coffee (A$7.50), mocha (A$5), potato hash (A$25)